-But, secondly, I notice the manner of their progression, "They go from strength to strength."
-It is exceedingly pleasing to me when I find a Christian so weak, so faint, that he cannot get on at all, cannot get on in hearing, nor in reading, nor in praying, cannot get on at all.
-Say you why is that pleasing?
-Because it strips him of all creature confidence, supposed creature goodness, and makes him feel his need of the power and presence of God.
-Old fashioned experience was, "Oh, when will you come unto me?"
-The modern gospel is, "Come to God, come to Christ, come this morning, come tonight, come when you like, do not let another moment pass."
+But, secondly, I notice the manner of their progression-"They go from strength to strength."
+It is exceedingly pleasing to me when I find a Christian so weak, so faint, that he cannot get on at all, cannot get on in hearing, nor in reading, nor in praying-cannot get on at all.
+Say you, Why is that pleasing?
+Because it strips him of all creature-confidence. supposed creature-goodness, and makes him feel his need of the power and presence of God.
+Old-fashioned experience was,-"Oh, when wilt thou come unto me?"
+The modern gospel is, "Come to God, come to Christ, come this morning, come to-night, come when you like, do not let another moment pass."
 That is the teaching of the day; it is not the teaching of God; God's teaching is to make us feel our weakness.
-But I want one more thing of this weak one, that cannot get on, and that is this, ask this question, Will you go and hear another gospel?
-No, said such a one; for if free grace, sovereign grace, a yea and amen promise, if these things will not help me, nothing else can; so that if I perish, I will perish only here; for I hate the others.
+But I want one more thing of this weak one, that cannot get on, and that is this,-I ask this question, Will you go and hear another gospel?
+No, saith such an one; for if free grace, sovereign grace, a yea and amen promise-if these things will not help me, nothing else can; so that if I perish, I will perish only here; for I hate the others.
 That is right.
 What do you hate them for?
 Because I believe them to be of the devil.
 I hate every false way.
-I am glad of that.
-"As his part is that goes down to the battle so shall his part be that tarries by the stuff, they shall part alike."
-"Because you have kept the word of my patience, I also will keep you from the hour of temptation;" I will keep you from giving up the truth when the hour of temptation shall come upon all the professing world, to bring to light the hollowness of their profession, and they will fly away from that truth they never had a saving hold of.
-Well, then, there you just remain for a while.
+I am glad of that As his part is that goeth down to the battle, so shall his part be that tarrieth by the stuff, they shall part alike."
+"Because thou hast kept the word of my patience, I also will keep thee from the hour of temptation;" I will keep thee from giving up the truth when the hour of temptation shall come upon all the professing world, to bring to light the hollowness of their profession, and they will fly away from that truth they never had a saving hold of.
+Well, then, there you must remain for a while.
 But you shall not be always thus weak; no. The Lord will send you a little wine, a little oil, a little honey, a little milk, and there shall be times of refreshing from his presence.
-As said one, "You have in love to my soul brought it up from the pit of corruption, you have cast all my sins behind your back."
-Now the Israelites went out from Egypt by the power of God; they progressed though the wilderness by the goodness of God.
+As saith one.
+"Thou hast in love to my soul brought it up from the pit of corruption, thou hast cast all my sins behind thy back."
+Now the Israelites went out from Egypt by the power of God; they progressed through the wilderness by the goodness of God.
 There was the daily manna, there was the water from the rock, there was the cloud to guide them, there was the priesthood and the mercy-seat to encourage them, there was the presence of the Lord to assure them, and there was the promise of the Lord to all them that believed.
-Just so now; we are strengthened and go on by him who is the bread of life; we go on by that river the streams whereof make glad the city of God; we go on by the presence and blessing of the Lord.
-What a scripture is that!
-How exactly it describes the feeling of every real Christian!
-"If your presence goes not with us, carry us not up hence."
+Just so now; we are strengthened and go on by him who is the bread of life; we go on by that river the streams whereof make glad the city of God; we go on by the presence and blessing of the Lord, What a scripture is that! how exactly it describes the feeling of every real Christian!-"If thy presence go not with us, carry us not up hence."